@Retention(value=CLASS)

 by DM and such interface is then injected to your callback instead of the actual Dictionary.

-Using such configuration interface provides a way for creating type-safe configurations from a actual Dictionary
+Using such configuration interface provides a way for creating type-safe configurations from a actual Dictionary that is

 normally injected by Dependency Manager.